Richard Levick, Esq., Chairman & CEO, LEVICK

 America has waged a global war against terrorism, some of it successful, other parts, less so.
 Our politics have become inflamed and hyper-partisan.
 Our financial system collapsed in a Great Recession that exposed our frailties.

 Now we find ourselves embroiled in a fight for the future of democracy and democratic capitalism.
 The greatest threat to our country now comes from within, as terrifying as that is to contemplate.
-The unity of 9/12 has been replaced by the incivility of 2020.
+The unity of 9/12 has been replaced by the incivility of 2020 and sadly, continuing into 2021.
 Our innocence of September 10th, 2001 has been replaced by darkness.